 PLEASE NOTE: If you file for and receive benefits from both programs at the same time, you will be disqualified and liable for the overpayment.
 This may also constitute fraud which is a felony in Nevada.

 DETR anticipates tens of thousands or even hundreds of thousands of applications being submitted; likely all at once.
 We will have staff trained and ready to start processing these applications.
 Each claim requires a review for each week of PUA eligibility and will take some time.
 The Division recommends checking the website and your PUA account for any current/updated changes.
-During the application process, you will have the option to choose between direct deposit, which will process more quickly, or you may choose to receive a new debit card which will take 7-14 days to arrive.
-Payments for PUA weekly claims are scheduled to begin by the end of May.
+During the application process, you will have the option to choose between direct deposit, which will process more quickly, or you may choose to receive a new debit card which will not be sent until a benefit week is paid.

 Documents which show your total income for the entire year such as tax documents are preferable, as these will allow a quicker review of your total earnings.
 Acceptable documentation you can provide may include but is not limited to: